osohq/oso/new-docs/content/any/learn/policies/examples/inheritance/index.md

 title: Resources with Inheritance
 description: |
-    Some applications have common authorization rules that apply to many different types of resources. oso policies make it possible to share rules across related resource types, and override them as needed.
+    Some applications have common authorization rules that apply to many different types of resources.
+Oso policies make it possible to share rules across related resource types, and override them as needed.
 aliases:
     - ../../../using/examples/inheritance.html